Environmental impact of the Gaza war: Overview

 By January 2024, between 36% and 45% of Gaza's buildings — including homes, schools, mosques, hospitals, and shops — have been destroyed or damaged.
-Rebuilding Gaza's 100,000 damaged buildings using modern construction techniques will generate at least 30 million metric tonnes of greenhouse gasses.
-This is equivalent to the annual CO_{2} emissions of New Zealand and more than 135 other countries and territories, including Sri Lanka, Lebanon and Uruguay.
 As the war continued the extent of the damage increased, and by December 2024 around 170,000 buildings in Gaza (69%) had been damaged or destroyed.

 After 33 weeks of conflict, more than 70,000 homes in Gaza had been destroyed, leaving 1.7 million displaced people crammed into overcrowded, unsanitary areas.
 By June 2024, Israeli forces had also destroyed water wells in northern Gaza, reportedly exacerbating near-famine conditions.

 By the end of May, more than 140 landfills were scattered across the 41 km-long Gaza Strip.
 The heaps have grown so large that their vast, chaotic shapes can be seen on satellite images from hundreds of kilometres above the earth.
 "Everywhere you look, there is a pile of trash," said UNRWA spokeswoman Louise Wateridge.

 Palestinian Environmental NGOs Network stated "The Israeli occupation has completely damaged all elements of life and all environmental elements in Gaza – they completely destroyed the agriculture and wildlife".
 Reuters has described the damage done to Gaza by Israeli as turning it into a 'wasteland'.
 The head of the UN Mine Action Programme noted that recycling infrastructure will be crucial to reconstruction.
 Despite the massive clean-up required, UNMAS has only $5 million in funding.